kidlj/awei/_wiki/wills.md

 ### 2025.08.23

-Read to gain intuition.
+Read to build intuition.
-Review to gain perception.
+Think to develop perception.
-Practice to gain insights.
+Practice to reach realization.

 ### 2025.08.21